Analysis finds Cleveland Dance Sector responsible for 396 jobs, $28 million in economic output

 About The Center for Economic Development, Maxine Goodman Levin College of Urban Affairs, Cleveland State University

-The Center for Economic Development provides research and technical assistance to government agencies, nonprofit organizations, and private industry.
-The Center for Economic Development serves as a designated Economic Development Administration (EDA) University Center, since 1985.
+The Center for Economic Development provides research and technical assistance to government agencies, nonprofit organizations and private industry.
+The Center for Economic Development has served as a designated Economic Development Administration (EDA) University Center since 1985.
 For more information, visit http://levin.urban.csuohio.edu/economic-development/

 # # #